hanlaur/oidcify/README.md

-# kong-plugin-freeoidc: Free OIDC plugin for Kong Gateway
+# kong-plugin-freeoidc: OIDC plugin for Kong Gateway

-Free OpenID Connect (OIDC) plugin for [Kong Gateway](https://github.com/Kong/kong), written in Go using Kong Plugin Development Kit.
+OpenID Connect (OIDC) plugin for [Kong Gateway](https://github.com/Kong/kong), written in Go using Kong Plugin Development Kit.

 This project is not affiliated with or otherwise sponsored by Kong, Inc.
 This project is not related to OpenID connect plugin by Kong, Inc.